zkmkarlsruhe/ofxTensorFlow2/libs/README.md

     make tensorflow-build TF_VER=2.16.1

-To set bazel configure options, use the `TF_OPTS` Makefile variable:
+By default, bazel builds for the current architecture.
+To override, you can set [additional bazel configure options](https://github.com/tensorflow/tensorflow/issues/52160#issuecomment-1053265856) using the `TF_OPTS` Makefile variable:
+* to build for x86_64 on arm64 machines: `--cpu=darwin_x86_64`
+* to build for arm64 on x86_64 machines: `--cpu=darwin_arm64`

+For instance, to build for Intel (x86_64) on a host Apple Silicon machine (arm64):

-    make tensorflow-build TF_OPTS="--cpu=darwin_arm64"
+    make tensorflow-build TF_OPTS="--cpu=darwin_x86_64"

-libtensorflow will need to be configured for the platform before building and it does this through a set of questions wich are answered via 'y', 'N' or pressing the Enter / Return key.
+libtensorflow will need to be configured for the platform before building and it does this through a set of questions which are answered via 'y', 'N' or pressing the Enter / Return key.
 Here are typical answers, basically saying N to AMD, NVIDIA, and mobile device support:
 ~~~
 You have bazel 6.5.0 installed.
 Please specify the location of python.
 [Default is /opt/homebrew/opt/python@3.12/bin/python3.12]: